Pedro Rosselló: Governor (1993–2001)

 As governor, Rosselló launched an anti-crime campaign known as "Mano Dura Contra el Crimen" (literally, "Strong hand against crime") in which the Puerto Rico National Guard was used to assist state police in deterring the ever-increasing crime wave that had begun in the late 1980s.
 This crime-fighting initiative supposedly managed to reduce violent crimes in half by the time he left office in Jan.
 2001, but the figures are disputed due to poor recordkeeping and extensive juking of crime statistics by Puerto Rican police.
 The U.S. Department of Justice would document these problems with Puerto Rico's police force in a 2011 report.
 There were also widespread incidents of police brutality, as Rosselló and Police Superintendent Pedro Toledo aggressively deployed riot police against political protests.
 These protests arose over litany of controversies that marred Rosselló's government, including the privatization of the island's utilities, massive cost overruns and contract disputes on development projects, and several corruption scandals involving top cabinet officials.
+Among the officials convicted was Edison Misla Aldarondo, who served as speaker of the Puerto Rico House of Representatives during Rosselló's administration.
+In January 2003, a federal jury convicted Misla Aldarondo of extortion, money laundering and obstruction of justice arising from his use of political influence to assist investors seeking to purchase a government-owned hospital.
+He was sentenced to 71 months in prison and three years of supervised release, fined $12,500 and ordered to forfeit $147,400.
+The United States Court of Appeals for the First Circuit upheld his conviction and sentence in 2007.
 After Rosselló left office, crime rates either returned to pre-Mano Dura levels or successive governments simply reported more accurate crime statistics.
 Violent crime declined by a similar extent across the US during that period, but Puerto Rico's crime rate blew past pre-Rosselló levels throughout the 2000s and 2010s.
 He also worked to eradicate drug traffic in Puerto Rico Publics School on his campaign "Zona Libre de Drogas" (Drug-Free Zone).
 The Rosselló government was never able to address the extensive penetration by narcotraffickers of the police and local government, and by 2010 Puerto Rico had one of the highest gun homicide rates in the world, a figure largely driven by drug crime.
 His administration was also characterized for investing in large-scale, controversial infrastructure projects which included a train system, dubbed Tren Urbano, and a new convention center in San Juan, now officially named the Pedro Rosselló Convention Center.
 His policies also included a push towards reducing the size of government and taking government out of areas in which it should not act as a direct competitor of the private sector.
 His administration reduced the unemployment to less than 11% in 2000 creating thousands of jobs during his 8 years of government.
 Most of these government and private sector jobs disappeared in the 2000s as the island's debt problem, largely unaddressed during Rosselló's administration, spiraled out of control and forced later governments to purge civil service rolls and resort to regressive tax measures to raise revenue.
 Some other large-scale infrastructure projects were the Coliseum of Puerto Rico, the Museum of Art of Puerto Rico, Highway 66, and the SuperAcueducto.